pytorch/pytorch/torch/csrc/jit/tensorexpr/ConditionalsInTE.md

 ## Lazy vs Eager Conditionals

 Within the space of expression conditionals, Tensor IR contains a distinction between eager conditionals (`CompareSelect`) and lazy (or short-circuit) conditionals (`IfThenElse`).
 The important distinction between these two is when the selectands (the `C` and `D` sub-expressions in the operation `(A cmp B) ?
-C : D` ).
+C : D` ) are evaluated.
 In eager conditionals, all of the operands are allowed to be evaluated before the conditional selection is made.
 In lazy/short-circuit conditionals, the `A` sub-expression must be evaluated first, and then only one of `C` or `D` is evaluated.

 This may seem like an esoteric distinction, but it becomes an important distinction in kernels like concat loops.
 In that situation, we often have code of the form: